 Since her introduction, Storm has always played a very prominent role in the world of the X-Men.
 In her early days after her first appearance she was a major character in the new team of X-Men following the relaunch of the mutant team in 1975.
 Then perhaps her definitive role was as leader of the X-Men after Professor X went into space with the Starjammers for a time.
 She led the team through many huge challenges: the Mutant Massacre and Inferno to name but two, even through a long period when she had lost her powers.
 Following the return of Professor X, the X-Men were split into two teams, Gold (led by Storm) and Blue (led by Cyclops).
 During that period her closest male relationship was with Forge, however due to Storm being busy with the X-Men all the time, Forge felt left out and knew that her heart would always be with the X-Men and not with him which ended with the two breaking up.
 Following the discovery of Destiny's diaries, Storm led the X-Treme X-Men and then the X.S.E. teams.
 Most recently Storm has married Black Panther and taken on a new leadership role in Wakanda.

-Following the events of Doom War, both Storm and T'challa have left Wakanda for more heroic duties, Storm is now a main-stay member of the X-Men yet again and is currently leading the Utopia Security Team.
+Following the events of Doom War, both Storm and T'challa have left Wakanda for more heroic duties, Storm is now a main-stay member of the X-Men yet again and is was in charge of the Utopia Security Team.

 Major Story Arcs